| Frequently

 acetone.

-enough sealant under the drain valve.
+enough sealant under the drain valve outer body.
 Tighten screws on a

 drain plug while avoiding cracking plastic part.
 Apply